reubenmiller/go-c8y-cli/docs/_docs/1-docker-usage.md

 ### Re-using an existing c8y session in docker

 If you have already activated a c8y session on a command console, you can re-use the current session by simply passing the environment variables to the docker image.
-This can be useful if you want to try out the same session that you have loaded but in an other environment (i.e. using a zsh console).
+This can be useful if you want to try out the same session that you have loaded but in an other environment (i.e. using zsh).

 1. Set a c8y session on your console

-    **Bash/zsh**
+    **Shell**

     ```sh
     set-session